 New pages can be created by clicking the New... button at the top of a folder, and then select Page.

 The properties of a page can be found and edited by clicking the three dots to the right of each page.

 Alternative title is an optional field which will change the name of a page as it appears in the navigation.
 This is useful if a page title needs to be abbreviated or re-worded from the actual title of the page.
 For example 'The Breakfast Show with Dave Smith' may be a good descriptive page title, but it may be simpler to set the Title in navigation to just 'Breakfast'.
-For website apps, the alternative title is used for the title at the top of the page.

 A redirect is a shortcut to another page or URL.